What is marriage counseling?

 These behaviors can become habitual and rigid modes of reacting to our partner that cause pain, injury and despair.
 In therapy, we and work on changing these negative interactional cycles in a non-judgmental environment.
 Building a “safe haven” in your relationship is a primary task, and we will try to focus on your primary needs – to feel close, secure and responded to- which probably underlie most of a couple’s conflict.

 Once this safe haven and feelings of connection are reestablished, you will be better able to manage conflict and painful or difficult feelings.
 Furthermore, without so much defensiveness, each of you will be able to send clearer messages and will be better able to hear the other’s perspective.
 You will be better able to collaborate, problem-solve, and compromise – in short- you’ll be more of a team – which his the secret of a long-lived, successful relationship!

 EFT appears to move couples from distress to recovery in 10-12 sessions for 70-75% of cases, and creates improvement in 90% of couples receiving therapy.
 This model utilizes the theory of adult love in a systematic map to heal distressed couple relationships which has a positive effect on the rest of the family – and ultimately – society.

 Couples therapy is provided in 80 minute and 50 minute sessions.
-Weekend intensive retreats are offered in Blaine, Washington and Coeur d’Alene, Idaho.
+Intensive retreats are offered in Blaine, Washington.

 Intensive Couples Retreats

-For couples that can’t come into weekly in-person couples therapy, I offer intensive couples therapy as a part of an elite international team through Couples Therapy Inc. These are therapy weekends for couples offering extensive assessment and focused help.
-Learn More here.
+For couples that can’t come into weekly in-person couples therapy, I offer intensive couples therapy.
+These are a 2-3 day therapy retreat for a couple offering extensive assessment and focused help.